E2FL: Equal and Equitable Federated Learning: : Design

 In this section, we provide the design of our Equal and Equitable Federated Learning (\name) algorithm.
 We first describe how \name provides equity and then discuss how it provides equality.
 The intuition behind \XYZ{} is to train multiple global models, and first perform a majority vote among the clients' model updates in each group, and then another majority vote among the group models to find the global model.
 Algorithm~\ref{alg:FFRL} describes \XYZ{} training.

-The key insight used in \name is converting the problem of model weight optimization (in standard FL) to the problem of ranking model edges (a technique recently proposed in \cite{mozaffari2021frl}).
+The key insight used in \name is converting the problem of model weight optimization (in standard FL) to the problem of ranking model edges~ \cite{mozaffari2021frl}.
 In Section~\ref{sec:Rank-based}, we explained how an FL works by training on parameter ranks.
-In \name, each local update (one vote) is a ranking, i.e., a permutation of integers $i \in [1, d]$ where $d$ is the size of network layer.
-We use rankings because of their intrinsic fairness feature: In rank aggregation each local ranking has the same impact on the aggregated global ranking.
+In \name, each local update (one vote) is a ranking, i.e., a permutation of integers $\in [1, d]$ where $d$ is the size of network layer.
+We use rankings because of their intrinsic fairness feature: In rank aggregation, each local ranking has the same impact on the aggregated global ranking.
 In rank-based FL, all the local rankings are bounded to be a permutation of unique integers $\in [1, d]$.
+For example, for a network layer with $d=3$ parameters, there are only $3!$ possible permutations for local ranking (${[1,2,3], \dots, [3,2,1]}$).
 However, in existing standard FL designs, the local updates ($\in \mathbb{R}^d$) have different impacts on the aggregated global model because the direction and magnitude of each parameter update is not bounded to other parameters.

-In \name, different FL users gather together to learn a global model, but each one of them belong to a different group (which could be considered as known or unknown).
-In this section we assume the clients know their group IDs, and in Section~\ref{Sec:main_unkown}, we explain how the clients can infer their group IDs using the features of rankings when the groups are unknown.
-In \XYZ{}, the server trains multiple global rankings, each one belong to a different group.
+In \name, different FL clients gather together to learn a global model, but each one of them belongs to a different group (which could be considered known or unknown).
+In this section, we assume the clients know their group IDs, and in Section~\ref{Sec:main_unkown}, we explain how the clients can infer their group IDs using the features of rankings when the groups are unknown.
+In \XYZ{}, the server trains multiple global rankings, each one belonging to a different group.
 These global group rankings are showing different orders of importance of same supernetwork for different groups from least to most important edges.
-Each client participates in training of their group model by sending the local ranking they have.
-For aggregation, the server performs a majority vote among the local rankings (local votes) in each group, and then performs another majority vote among global group rankings (group votes) to find the global model for next round (i.e., global ranking that clients will start their training for next \name round.)
+Each client participates in the training of their group model by sending the local ranking they have.
+For aggregation, the server performs a majority vote among the local rankings (local votes) in each group, and then performs another majority vote among global group rankings (group votes) to find the global model for the next round (i.e., global ranking that clients will start their training for next \name round).